-- Responsible for the "housekeeping' functions such as handing out keys and locking doors.
+- Responsible for the housekeeping functions of the residence hall, such as handing out keys and locking doors.

-- Be aware of health needs of students.
-This included assisting the students in finding a means of transportation to a physician or a hospital.
+- Be aware of the health needs of students.
+This can include assisting the students in finding a means of transportation to a physician or a hospital.

 - Advise the hall association.